 Students must fulfill the following steps to begin a thesis:

 Normally, thesis students meet with thesis supervisors weekly.
-It will be your responsibility to apprise your thesis supervisor and your second reader (if you have one) of your work and progress.
+It will be your responsibility to apprise your thesis supervisor and your second reader of your work and progress.
 Having a second reader is optional.

 Midway through the semester, you will turn in a rough draft to both the thesis supervisor and the dean of the Honors College.
 Should a report indicate that your work is unsatisfactory, you will be asked to drop the course.